mtoolkit/mtoolkit-core/README.md

 ```

 #<a name="intro"></a>Into
-The core module contains some utility classes like: MList, MGet, MPost, MSession.
+The core module contains some utility classes like: MList, MGet, MPost.

 Theese wrap the core functionalities of PHP in a class.
 Let me explain.